alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 ## Enablement

 A major aim of the project should be the creation of an agile delivery capability within the department.
-The partner's aim should be to work alongside the department's staff during the delivery of the system, actively identifying any gaps in capability and providing training and coaching where needed.
+The partner's aim should be to work alongside the department's staff, often with the guidance and support of the Government Digital Service, during the delivery of the system; actively identifying any gaps in capability, and providing training and coaching where needed.
 The partner's eventual intention should be to disengage from the department, leaving the department able to function on its own.

 The partner will need to work on-site with the department's staff to make this possible.